s3rbg/Planck_ILC/README.md

-Auxiliar folder to transfer files in and out the virtual machine
+Auxiliar branch to transfer files in and out the virtual machine, files in here are not part of the project